 At Moxels we specialise in creating photorealistic cgi room sets and we keep our eyes open for new technologies and developments.
-So this is an exciting time for us to see that a company such as Facebook is willing to invest this kind of money and time into something which will in the future likely be in every household and Facebook’s involvement could likely speed up the whole process of bringing it to market.
+So this is an exciting time for us to see that a company such as Facebook is willing to invest this kind of money and time into virtual reality Oculus VR which will in the future likely be in every household and Facebook’s involvement could likely speed up the whole process of bringing it to market.

 For Facebook the future strategic advantages are obvious for both the social networking and advertising world and are no doubt some of the reasons behind the huge investment.

 Mark Zuckerberg believes that Oculus has the potential to be one of the most important computing platforms of the future and certainly in regards to social networking and user experience and at Moxels, we would have to agree!

 But what about augmented or virtual reality within the KBB sector?

 Will this amazing technology become commonplace in our industry?